Sieboldianus/lbsntransform/README.md

 python setup.py develop
 ```

-Now you can run LBSNTRANSFORM in your shell with:
+Now you can run tool in your shell with:
 ```shell
 lbsntransform --LocalInput 1 --LocalFileType '*.json' --transferlimit 1000 --CSVOutput
 ```